Joalor64GH/Rhythmo-SC/docs/01 - scripting.md

 import('package.Class');
 ```

-This is a list of the current Libs/Classes that you can use:
+This is a list of the current Libraries/Classes that you can use:

+### Standard Haxe Classes
 * Array
 * Bool
 * Date